-If you work with printed circuit boards and PCB manufacturing in your business, then you have probably already heard of immersion white tin, but may have questions about how it actually works and whether it's a process that you should care about.
+If you work with printed circuit boards or the PCBA industry, then you have probably heard of immersion white tin, but may have questions about how it actually works and whether it's a process that you should care about.

 Given that we are leaders in immersion white tin PCB fabrication here at Omni, it goes without saying that we are heavily in favor of its use.
 To understand why, you first have to understand the reason behind our preference for white tin in the first place.
 Traditionally, circuit boards have been finished with a coating of material, usually containing lead, as part of the soldering process.
 That's great for the functionality of printed circuit boards, but less friendly for the environment since these metals (and the byproducts created) can be extremely toxic.

 By substituting immersion white tin as a finish, on the other hand, we are able to achieve the same effect, but without the damage or byproducts.
 In other words, immersion white tin is a great way to meet the goal of environmentally friendly printed circuit board manufacturing – great for business (ours and yours), great for public relations, and most importantly, great for the planet that we live in and leave to our children.

 With that basic explanation of immersion white tin and PCB boards out of the way, let's look at the three things you really need to know:

 1. Immersion white tin is environmentally friendly.
 By taking the toxins, harmful metals, and byproducts out of the PCB manufacturing process, what we are left with isn't just less damaging, but is also more sustainable than the alternatives.
 Regardless of how you look at it, our printed circuit boards are a responsible, cutting-edge way to meet design and manufacturing needs.
 And for those looking for the most environmentally friendly printed circuit boards, it’s hard to find a solution with a lower impact than our RoHS compliant Immersion White Tin finish.
 Why sacrifice the environment when you can meet your cost and production goals by working with us?